honeycombio/helm-charts/refinery/README.md

 [Refinery](https://github.com/honeycombio/refinery) is a trace-aware sampling proxy server for Honeycomb.

-[Honeycomb](https://honeycomb.io) is built for modern dev teams to see and understand how their production systems are behaving.
+[Honeycomb](https://honeycomb.io) is built for modern software teams to see and understand how their production systems are behaving.
 Our goal is to give engineers the observability they need to eliminate toil and delight their users.
-This helm chart will install  with the desired sampling rules passed in via a configuration file.
+This Helm Chart will install Refinery with the desired sampling rules passed in via a configuration file.

 ## TL;DR